gainwell-ohio/spbm/docs/UPDL and Supporting Documents/Immuno_Agents/systematic_inflammatory.md

     -   For non-preferred extended-release formulations: must provide documentation of an inadequate clinical response with its immediate release formulation (if available)
     -   For non-preferred brand names that have preferred generics: must provide documentation of an inadequate clinical response or allergy to two or more generic labelers (if available)

+### Alopecia Areata

+Additional Alopecia Areata criteria:

+- Must be prescribed by or in consultation with a specialist (i.e., dermatologist, rheumatologist)
+- Must provide documentation of an inadequate clinical response of at least 90 days with a topical steroid

 ### Atopic Dermatitis

 Additional Atopic Dermatitis Criteria